jaskiratr/personal-website/content/SectionRecognition.md

 - Publication: “Solving Problems with Puzzles”, MISC Magazine, 2017
 - Speaker for Data-Visualization Seminar at “Resilient Cities, Livable Futures,” Data-Visualization Session.
 Urban Resilience to Weather-related Extremes Sustainability Research Network, The New School, New York, 2017
 - Publication: “Shape Changing Materials: Exploring Applications of Smart Memory Alloy with Fabric and 3D Visualizations”, Research Gate, 2016
-- Co-author for symposium at Urban Climate Resilience at Ecological Society of America, 2018
-- Publication: "Stickie: Mobile Device Supported Spatial Collaborations" to the proceedings and ACM Digital Library, 2016
 - Exhibited work at ACM, User Interface Software Technology Conference, Tokyo, 2016
 - Exhibited work at ACM, Spatial User Interfaces Conference, Tokyo, 2016
 - Exhibited work at FabCafe/Loftwork for YouFab Awards, Tokyo, 2016